kranzky/megahal/README.md

 First, we segment the sentence into three arrays of IDs (puncs, words and norms).
-This is done partly for efficiency and partly to force us to abandon all hope of meaning.
+This is done partly for efficiency and partly to force us to abandon all "symbols of meaning".
 We're just dealing with numbers.
 The inverse operation is repairing the array of generated norms to yield a pleasing, correctly punctuated sentence in a human language.